cppalliance/safe-cpp/proposal/draft.md

     f(*ref);  // ref is still live, due to read below.
   }

-  f(*ref);    // ref was live but y was uninitialized.
+  f(*ref);    // ref is live but y is uninitialized.
 }
 ```

 Borrows are checked references.
 It's a compile-time error to use a borrow after the data it refers to has gone out of scope.
 Consider the set of all live references at each point in the program.
 Is there an invalidating action on a place referred to by one of these live references?
 If so, that's a contradiction that makes the program ill-formed.
 In this example, the contradiction occurs when `y` goes out of scope, because at that point, `ref` is a live reference to it.
-What makes `ref` live at that point?--The last `f(*ref)` expression in the program.
+What makes `ref` live at that point?--Its use in the last `f(*ref)` expression in the program.

 It's not enough to compute liveness of references.
-To determine the invalidating actions, it's important to know which place the live borrow refers to. `ref` is live until the end of the function, but `x` going out of scope is not an invalidating function, because `ref` doesn't refer to `x` anymore.
+To determine the invalidating actions, it's important to know which place the live borrow refers to. `ref` is live until the end of the function, but `x` going out of scope is not an invalidating function because `ref` doesn't refer to `x` anymore.
 We need data structures that indicate not just when a borrow is live, but to which places it may refer.

 ### Systems of constraints

-NLL borrow checking[@borrow-checking] is Rust's innovative method for testing invalidating actions against live borrows in the presence of control flow.
-The algorithm involves generating a system of lifetime constraints which map borrow variables back to _loans_, growing points until all the constraints are satisfied, and then testing invalidating actions against all loans in scope.
+NLL borrow checking[@borrow-checking] tests invalidating actions against live borrows in the presence of control flow.
+The algorithm involves generating a system of lifetime constraints which relate regions at program points, growing region variables until all the constraints are satisfied, and then testing invalidating actions against all loans in scope.

 A loan is the action that forms a borrow to a place.
 In the example above, there are two loans: `^x` and `^y`.
-Solving the constraint equation extends the liveness of loans `^x` for and `^y` up until the point of the last dereferences to them.
+Solving the constraint equation extends the liveness of loans `^x` and `^y` up until their last indirect uses through `ref`.
 When `y` goes out of scope, it doesn't invalidate the loan `^x`, because that's not live.
 But it does invalidate the loan `^y`, which is lifetime extended by the final `f(*ref)` expression.

-Liveness is stored in bit vectors called `regions`.
-There's a region for loans `^x` and `^y` and there's a region for variables with borrow types, such as `ref`.
+Liveness is stored in bit vectors called _regions variables_.
+There are region variables for loans `^x` and `^y` and regions for objects with borrow types, such as `ref`.
 There are also regions for user-defined types with lifetime parameters, such as `string_view`.

 A lifetime constraint `'R0 : 'R1 : P` reads "region 0 outlives region 1 at point P." The compiler emits constraints when encountering assignment and function calls involving types with regions.